Buying Guide

 1What panel and inverter brands do you recommend and why?

-2Are you CEC accredited?
+2Are you SAA accredited?
 Can I have your accreditation number?

 3What is included in the quote?
 Is there anything extra?